model-similarity/lm-similarity/applications/Judges/README.md

 ```
 python 2_calculate_similarities.py
 ```
-By default $k_p$, $k_p$ discrete, and error consistency are computed.
+By default CAPA $k_p$, CAPA $k_p$ discrete, and error consistency are computed.
 If you want to compute only one of them pass via:
 ```
-python 2_calculate_similarities.py --metrics kappa_p
+python 2_calculate_similarities.py --metrics capa
 ```
 Computed simlarities will be automatically stored in `../output/sim/` folder.